Indialantic, Florida: Education

-There are two local schools, both of which lie outside the city boundaries in the adjacent unincorporated part of Indialantic; they are under the jurisdiction of the Brevard County School Board: Indialantic Elementary and Hoover Middle School.
+There are two local schools, both of which lie outside the city boundaries in the adjacent unincorporated part of Indialantic; they are under the jurisdiction of the Brevard Public Schools: Indialantic Elementary and Hoover Middle School.
 The state evaluated Hoover "Grade A" from 2000 to 2008.

 In 2005, Hoover contained grades 7 and 8.
 There were 512 students and 32 teachers, for a ratio of 16:1.
 11.3% qualified for free or reduced lunch.
 Indialantic Elementary contained grades pre-kindergarten though sixth.
 There were 812 students and 54 teachers for a ratio of 15:1.
 13.3% qualified for free or reduced lunch.